 What is the difference between vinyl and poly irrigation tubing?

-What are the limits and capcity of 1/4" tubing?
+What are the limits and capacity of 1/4" tubing?

-1/4" mircotubing should not exceed a run length of 30 feet and 30 Gallons Per Hour (GPH).
+1/4" micro tubing should not exceed a run length of 30 feet and 30 gallons per hour (GPH).

 What are the limits and capcity of 1/2" tubing?